SFDO-Tooling/CumulusCI/docs/contributing.md

 Some tests generate so much data that we do not want to store the VCR cassettes in our repo.
 You can mark tests like that with `@pytest.mark.large_vcr()`.
-When they are executed, their cassettes will go in a .gitignore\'d folder called `large_cassettes`.
+When they are executed, their cassettes will go in a .gitignore'd folder called `large_cassettes`.

 Do not commit the files (`large_cassettes/\*.yml`) to the repository.

-Some tests generate even more network traffic data and it isn\'t practical to use VCR at all.
-Still, we\'d like to run them when we run all of the other org-reliant tests with \--org.
+Some tests generate even more network traffic data and it isn't practical to use VCR at all.
+Still, we'd like to run them when we run all of the other org-reliant tests with -org.
 Mark them with `@pytest.mark.needs_org()` and they will run with the VCR tests.

 Some tests are so slow that you only want to run them on an opt-in